Obstructive sleep apnea affects more than 25% of men and 9% of women in the United States

 This is in contrast to studies suggesting that use of positive airway pressure machines improves sexual functioning in men more than women, according to Pelayo.

-, for example, showed that use of the machines for a period of a year improved sexual satisfaction and reduced erectile dysfunction among 123 men with obstructive sleep apnea.
+A 2010 study, for example, showed that use of the machines for a period of a year improved sexual satisfaction and reduced erectile dysfunction among 123 men with obstructive sleep apnea.

 “We’ve had male patients tell us that their wives want to unplug their machines because they get too frisky when they’re on CPAP because they feel better,” Pelayo said.

-study also suggested that CPAP treatment mildly improved sexual dysfunction in female patients with sleep apnea, but had no effect on sexual distress or overall satisfaction after one year.
+A 2013 study also suggested that CPAP treatment mildly improved sexual dysfunction in female patients with sleep apnea, but had no effect on sexual distress or overall satisfaction after one year.

 “What’s fascinating to me about this is that even though, for years, I’ve been talking about sexual dysfunction with my patients, I’m embarrassed to say I’ve always focused on my male patients because we think of erectile dysfunction as the issue,” Pelayo said.
 “But in this study, they found that women were actually the ones who were driving the positive effects of CPAP.”